 Pregnancy can be pretty terrifying for expectant mothers.
 Even a normal, healthy pregnancy is accompanied by intense bodily changes and hormone shifts that can be extremely difficult to cope with.
-Yet none of that can come close to the horrors of what happens when women die while pregnant.
+Yet none of that can come close to the horrors of what happens when women perish while pregnant.
 As it turns out, babies born in coffins is a thing and it's more terrifying than the bubonic plague.

 In 2017, scientists announced the discovery of a coffin birth that dated all way the back to the 1300s.
-The Italian mother was found near the modern city of Genoa alongside multiple of her children, including a stillborn that is believed to have been a coffin birth.
+The grave was found near the modern city of Genoa, Italy.
+A mother was buried alongside her children, including an infant that is believed to have been a coffin birth.
 The mother and her children were likely victims of the bubonic plague, as sampling of their DNA found trace amounts of the disease in their systems.

 If you go back a couple hundred years in medical records, you'll find quite a few accounts of documented coffin births.
-One 17th century text has the following quote about a woman found to have delivered after death:
+One 17th century text has the following quote about a woman found to have delivered after her life ended: "April ye 20, 1650, was buried Emme, the wife of Thomas Toplace, who was found delivered of a child after she had lain two hours in the grave."

-While modern preservation techniques practically eliminate the chances of a coffin birth, not every corpse gets the treatment it needs before things get gross.
-One report describes a pregnant woman who was found several weeks after her death from a heroin overdose, and the description of the body is one of the most horrifying reads on the Internet.
 The woman was bloated, green, and had a half-born fetus protruded from her body.
-Both the woman and fetus were confirmed to have died from the overdose, and there were no signs of labor before death.
+Both the woman and fetus were confirmed to have passed when the mother did, and there were no signs of labor prior.
 The autopsy confirmed that the fetus had been forced by the gasses building up in the mother.